entech281/Robot2024/README.md

 * Advantage scope logging/advantage kit
 * Command factory sub-scoping ( make it easier to find commands for a given subsystem
 * standardize entech subsyste
+* path planning and driving
+* New rev PDB and pneumatics module